 Though he started his family and planted his Colorado roots as a department store executive, he ultimately turned his avocation into a career.
 He is the photographer of more than 40 coffee table, guide, and children’s books, all but four about Colorado.
 He might be best known for creating Colorado’s best-selling book ever, Colorado: 1870 – 2000, which juxtaposes historic photographer William Henry Jackson’s images of the 19th-century landscape with those of today.

 John Fielder has worked tirelessly to promote the protection of Colorado’s open space and wildlands.
 His photography has influenced people and legislation earning him recognition including the Sierra Club’s Ansel Adams Award in 1993, and in 2011 the Aldo Leopold Foundation’s first Achievement Award given to an individual.
+In 2017, Colorado Mountain College presented him with an Honorary Degree in Sustainability Studies.
 He was an original governor-appointed member of the lottery-related Board of Great Outdoors Colorado, and speaks to thousands of people each year to rally support for timely land use and environmental issues.